myConsciousness/atproto.dart/website/docs/lexicons/app/bsky/feed/getActorFeeds.md

 ## #main

-Get a list of feeds created by the actor.
+Get a list of feeds (feed generator records) created by the actor (in the actor's repo).

 ### Input